Spinal Discs Explained: Structure, Function & Care

 Rib Head Articulation:

 This joint forms where the rib head connects to the costal facets or costal demi-facets of the spine.
-It is supported by three primary ligaments:
+It is stabilize by three primary ligaments:

 • Articular capsule